 I lost my virginity because of Bill Murray.
 Well, no, that might be overstating it.
 He wasn’t in the room when it happened.
-But he was in my head, or at least his characters were.
+But he was in my head, or at least his characters were — those smirking, frumpy goofballs, statues of imperfection.
 If they could make it work with acne, a paunch and bad posture, surely, I could, too.

-Middle-aged men have a unique relationship with Bill Murray.
+I'm in my 50s now and should have long outgrown my Bill Murray phase.
+But he's more important to me than ever.
+Middle-aged guys have a weird relationship with Murray.
+We’ve been alive for roughly as long as he’s been making movies.
 We’ve grown up with him.
-And for some of us, he’s guided us through the first half-century of our lives.
+And for some of us, he’s guided us through the first century of our lives.
 Every decade, he’s been right there with movies that were like blueprints for better living.

 Here's how Murray has been our Sherpa along the great climb to modern manhood.